mwvgroup/pittgoogle-client/docs/source/listings.rst

 --------------------------------------

-:ref:`LSST <survey lsst>` is an upcoming wide-field, optical survey that is currently in the commissioning phase and producing an alert stream that is suitable for testing and development.
-LSST is expected to produce on average 10^7 alerts per night.
+:ref:`LSST <survey lsst>` is an upcoming wide-field, optical survey that is currently in the commissioning phase and producing a public alert stream that is suitable for testing and development.
+The expected alert rate based on pre-survey analysis is about 10^7 alerts per night.

 Pub/Sub Alert Streams
 ^^^^^^^^^^^^^^^^^^^^^